donthub/twitch-chat-hype-graph/README.md

 # Pre-requisites

-Existing Twitch Developer application that you have the client ID and secret for.
+Python 3.8 and existing Twitch Developer application that you have the client ID and secret for.
 This is used for downloading Twitch VOD chat logs.

 # Usage

+Install requirements with `pip install -r requirements.txt`.
+Run with `main.py`.

 Running the program for the first time will copy `settings.json.reference` to `settings.json`.